chiakimz/FinalProjectML/README.md

 ## Introduction

-We are four software developers who have been teamed up based on our interest in Machine Learning.
-Our final project, delivered in just 9 days, is a series of bots trained with supervised learning that can predict events ranging from fraudulent transactions to types of Iris flowers to the likelihood of a tumour being malignant or benign.
+We are four software developers doing a project in Machine Learning.
+Our final project, delivered in just 7 days, is a series of bots trained with supervised learning that can predict events such as fraudulent transactions and tumour prediction.
 We are all passionate about Test Driven Development and well-crafted code, as well as following best practices of the SOLID principles taught at Makers Academy.

 ## Tech Stack

-#### Backend
+#### Written in
 * Python
-* TensorFlow

-#### Frontend
+#### Displayed with
 * TensorBoard

 #### Testing
 * unittest with TensorFlow's testing library

 #### Libraries
+* TensorFlow
 * Matplotlib

 ## Getting started